kintesh/slides/README.md

 ##Content properties

 Similar to styling slides, properties of its content can also be set and/or overridden.
-Again the properties must go between \texttt{[[} and \texttt{]]} tags.
+Again the properties must go between `[[` and `]]` tags.
 Unlike styling slides, the content property must go before the content.

 Besides standard css styles, slides provides following custom properties: